Find the Right Solar Panel Supplier for Your Home

 Tip 4: Warranty

 You should be aware of what kind of warranty the equipment comes with.
 The average warranty offered for the solar panels is around 20 years.
 If the warranty is for a shorter period of time you can safely assume that the quality of the panels is lower.
-Storage batteries and inverters have limited guarantee and it is around 5-10 years.
+Storage batteries and solar inverters have limited guarantee and it is around 5-10 years.
 Most installers also provide workmanship warranty, which should be at least 1 year.

 Find out more about the different warranties in the video below